ULCSC/ULCSC.github.io/_posts/2025-02-25-Basic_Terminal_Use.md

 ## touch

+> For windows users, windows does not have the `touch` command, instead, you can use: `echo. > filename.filetype`.
+Or if you use powershell, you can use the `New-Item` command.
+{: .prompt-info }

 The touch command is responsible for creating files, by typing `touch filename.filetype` the file is created in the directory you are currently in.